MelanieLinares/portfolio-new/site/content/post/test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

       this information with users not accessing the site visually.
     image: img/Group 542.png
   - type: heading
-    heading: This is a new heading
+    heading: heading - This is a new heading
   - type: generic_content
     generic_content: >-
       This is new content: "Generic Content"